jgj3/ECE445labnotebook/README.md

 ## WEEK 3 2/23
 1. wrote the design document for the whole week
 2. finished up schematics with teammates and got it checked by TA
+3. ! [max86.png] (ecg schmeatic for max 30003 chip on ecg sensor)
+4. ! [nrf sch.png] (nrf schematic part of ecg)
-3. started editing board layout and assigning footprints to all chips
+5. started editing board layout and assigning footprints to all chips
-4. first round of ecg completed and ordered
+6. first round of ecg completed and ordered
-5. Designed breakout boards since PPG will not arrive
+7. Designed breakout boards since PPG will not arrive
 ## WEEK 4 3/2
 1. prepare for design review iron out any other details
 2. test ecg sensor to prepare for breadboard demo